We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While it doesn’t work for everyone, some people find listening to music, podcasts, or soothing sounds before bed helps them fall asleep faster.

-Below, we’ll take a look at the best headphones for sleep and outline the safety considerations for listening to audio at bedtime.
+Below, we’ll take a look at the best headphones for sleeping and outline the safety considerations for listening to audio at bedtime.

-Here’s what we considered when deciding on the best headphones for sleep:
+Here’s what we considered when deciding on the best headphones for sleeping:

-- Construction.
-Are the headphones expressly made for sleep?
+- Construction: Are the headphones expressly made for sleep?
 We didn’t consider regular headphones for this list and prioritized models made with soft, comfortable materials.
-We also opted for wireless models over wired ones.
+We also opted for wireless models, whenever possible, over wired ones.

 When buying regular headphones, most people seek excellent sound quality.
 Because of this, a good pair of headphones can set you back hundreds of dollars.
 For sleep, though, sound quality is less of a concern.